DekodeInteraktiv/project-base/INSTALLATION.md

 *Note: A version should _always_ be supplied.
 This ensures that package versions do not change between branches, leading to unneccesary merge conflicts.*

-3. If your package should be installed using npm (for frontend deps, like custom react components) Add a package.json, it needs a minimum of the following data:
+3. If your package should be installed using npm (for frontend deps, like custom react components) or contains front end assets that you want to build from project root, add a `package.json`, it needs a minimum of the following data:

 ```json
 {